-Launching
+C Launching

-Your Swift 5 will launch with either the forward or reverse technique.
+The Jomo 2 can be launched with either the forward or reverse technique.
 The wing should be laid out in a pronounced arc, with the centre of the wing higher than the tips.

 Forward Launch - Nil to Light winds